garybake/blog/content/2023_03_24_vector_database_api.md

 ### 1. Weaviate hosted

 The most easiest way is to use weaviate cloud services.
-Weavieate give you a free sandbox environment to evaluate the technology.
+Weaviate give you a free sandbox environment to evaluate the technology.

 https://console.weaviate.io/